Loan-to-Value (LTV) Calculator

 Equity Percentage = (Home Equity / Home Value) × 100

 💡 Understanding your LTV is key to assessing your home's financial standing.
-For a broader view of your overall loan obligations and potential payments, our Loan Affordability Calculator can help you evaluate what you can comfortably borrow.
+For a broader view of your loan obligations, our Loan Affordability Calculator can help you evaluate what you can comfortably borrow.

-Imagine a homeowner whose home value is $400,000.
-They have a first mortgage balance of $250,000, with no second mortgage or other liens.
+Imagine a homeowner whose home value is $400,000 with a first mortgage balance of $250,000 and no second mortgage or other liens.

-The 62.50% Cumulative LTV indicates an excellent position for securing favorable refinance terms or accessing home equity.
+The 62.50% LTV indicates an excellent position for refinancing or accessing home equity, with no PMI required.

 LTV Thresholds for Mortgage Underwriting